April 23, 2018

 Thank you for all the emails, tweets and comments you have sent our way.
 We try to respond to almost everything and do our best to pick unique questions for the show.

-If you think you know the answer to this month's audio rewind puzzler, email us! firstname.lastname@example.org - This month the winner will get a copy of Eyes & Ears from 1975!
+If you think you know the answer to this month's audio rewind, email us! firstname.lastname@example.org - This month the winner will win a giant WDW Pencil!